qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 reflected in the IR, and it is sufficient to label the schema it in the output itself.
-The output itself then needs to contain both the output schema identifier (defined by the backend), as well as an identifier for the labeling scheme (as defined in the program IR itself). -> for base profile, no computations (classical or quantum, including calls to rt functions other than record_output* functions) can be performed after the call to __quantum__rt__record_output
+The output itself then needs to contain both the output schema identifier (defined by the backend), as well as an identifier for the labeling scheme (as defined in the program IR itself). -> for Base Profile, no computations (classical or quantum, including calls to rt functions other than record_output* functions) can be performed after the call to __quantum__rt__record_output